codekirei/node-multispinner/readme.md

 ```
 Symbols to use in place of the spinner animation for spinners that have completed.
 [Figures](https://github.com/sindresorhus/figures) is used by default for some nice unicode symbols, but any strings are acceptable.
-Like colors, individual symbols can be customized.
+Like colors, individual symbols can be customized without customizing the entire symbol object.

 ### multispinner.start()